-As Nathan states in centre of Boston there were forbidden to use external antennas in city so he managed to hide antenna within design of amateur radiostation.
+As Nathan states in the center of Boston, there were forbidden to use external antennas in the city so he managed to hide antenna within the design of amateur radio station.
 He took aluminum foil and made antenna as decoration according to Van Koch figure:

-This figure builds as follows: first line (length is z)is cut in 3 even pieces z/3.
-In the middle the triangle is formed with same side lengths z/3 and same angles.
-This way wee get single element template.
-Then repeat this process with other segments where sizes diminishes 3 times (z/9) then follows again 3 times (z/27) and so on.
+This figure builds as follows: first-line (length is z)is cut in 3 even pieces z/3.
+In the middle, the triangle is formed with same side lengths z/3 and same angles.
+This way wee gets single element template.
+Then repeat this process with other segments where sizes diminish 3 times (z/9) then follows again 3 times (z/27) and so on.
 This way fractal size doesn’t change.

-Today fractal antena technology is in early stages, because engineers are doing empirical experiments to find out what geometrical structures give better results.
-During these experiments they found out that using ordinar type antenna templates building fractals give better gain coefficient.
+Today fractal antenna technology is in early stages because engineers are doing empirical experiments to find out what geometrical structures give better results.
+During these experiments, they found out that using ordinary type antenna templates building fractals give better gain coefficient.
 Like this antenna type:

-This type of structure is so called recursive tree.
-Each new iteration multiply branches by two and lowers resonance frequency.
-So using iterations it is possible to use antenna at lower frequencies without increasing antenna size.
+This type of structure is a so-called recursive tree.
+Each new iteration multiplies branches by two and lowers resonance frequency.
+So using iterations it is possible to use the antenna at lower frequencies without increasing antenna size.

-Besides Dipole antennas there are resonant loop antenas used.
-Loop antenas are build using Koch figures:
+Besides Dipole antennas there are resonant loop antennas used.
+Loop antennas are build using Koch figures:

-Ordinary frame antenas have low input impedance what makes difficult to connect to feeder.
-Fractal loops allow to increase impedance even for frequencies lower resonance and this way effectiveness increases.
+Ordinary frame antennas have low input impedance what makes difficult to connect to the feeder.
+Fractal loops allow increasing impedance even for frequencies lower resonance and this way effectiveness increases.

 Another thing what makes fractal antennas so attractive is that they can be fabricated using PCB making methods.
-Because of compact size they can be put directly on PCB inside like cell phone.
+Because of the compact size, they can be put directly on PCB inside like a cell phone.

-Sierpinski fractal antennas can be successfully used in automotive where transparent antennas are sticked to the front window (or other) and can receive multiple bands independently to to standard and country.
+Sierpinski fractal antennas can be successfully used in automotive where transparent antennas are stuck to the front window (or other) and can receive multiple bands independently to standard and country.

 Another widely used example is cell phones.
-They are long time using internal fractal antennas:
+They are a long time using internal fractal antennas: